 How much did it cost to go on the Trang An Grottoes Tour?

-The tickets cost 200,000 VND per person.
+The tickets cost 200,000 VND per person, which you can buy on site.
 They usually try to wait until there are at least four passengers on the boat so you might have to wait for a bit.
-We also tipped the lady 50,000 VND
+We also tipped the lady 50,000 VND.

 What to wear and what to bring on the Trang An Grottoes Tour?